 We sit on them, wear them and cook with them: plastics are everywhere.
-Yet this very versatility and abundance makes it all the more difficult to produce and dispose of plastics in environmentally friendly ways.
-David Bradley explains how researchers at the University of Manchester, UK, are among…
+Yet this very versatility makes it difficult to produce and dispose of plastics in environmentally friendly ways.
+David Bradley explains how researchers at the University of Manchester, UK, are working on a solution.

 The cheap plastic toy in your morning cereal box is a well-worn breakfast cliché.
 However, the disposal of millions of tonnes of scrapped plastics each year is a growing problem requiring more serious discussion than a chat over the cornflakes.
 Work by team leader Colin Webb and his colleagues Ruohang Wang and Apostolis Koutinas, in the Satake Centre for Grain Process Engineering at the University of Manchester, will yield a fantastic plastic solution that not only promises to solve the problem of disposal but also opens up a new sustainable future across manufacturing.